robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Variables can be set from the command line either individually with
-the :opt:`--variable (-v)` option or using a variable file with the
+the :option:`--variable (-v)` option or using a variable file with the
-:opt:`--variablefile (-V)` option.
+:option:`--variablefile (-V)` option.
 Variables set from the command line
 are globally available for all executed test data files, and they also
 override possible variables with the same names in the Variable table and in
 variable files imported in the test data.

-The syntax for setting individual variables is :cli:`--variable
+The syntax for setting individual variables is :option:`--variable
-name:value`, where :cli:`name` is the name of the variable without
+name:value`, where `name` is the name of the variable without
-:var:`${}` and :cli:`value` is its value.
+`${}` and `value` is its value.
 Several variables can be
 set by using this option several times.
 Only scalar variables can be
 set using this syntax and they can only get string values.
 Many
 special characters are difficult to represent in the
-command line, but they can be escaped__ with the :opt:`--escape`
+command line, but they can be escaped__ with the :option:`--escape`
 option.

 __ `Escaping complicated characters`_